Insurance DTAs: Valuation Allowances and Admissibility

 Although NOLs often drive the conversation, a comprehensive valuation allowance analysis must consider all underlying book-to-tax differences that contribute to DTAs and deferred tax liabilities (DTLs).

-At the same time, not all sources of potential taxable income carry equal weight.
+Not all sources of future potential taxable income carry equal weight.
 DTLs tied to structural differences with predictable reversal patterns tend to be viewed as stronger positive evidence than items dependent on discretionary actions or uncertain future events.

 A thorough analysis requires not only identifying these differences, but also evaluating their timing, reliability, and interaction.